 Had I exercised different choices, then my life would have been different.
 Yet, a part of me hankered after one common aspect from those roads not taken—a master’s degree—and I pondered.
 Does God grant second chances?

 In 1991, unsolicited, my employers offered me a scholarship to read for a master’s degree.
 I seized that opportunity.
-In 1993, I graduated—with excellence—with a master of science degree in management. -.
+In 1993, I graduated—with excellence—with a master of science degree in management.(Insert 030 - Presenting Outstanding Faculty Member Award at MSM Graduation Ceremony.)

 A Still, Small Voice